Funerals in Aotearoa after a death by suicide: Guidance for whānau, kaumātua, funeral directors, celebrants and faith leaders - HE2613

 This resource is a starting point for a wider and ongoing conversation about safer funerals and hui mate for those who have died by suicide in Aotearoa New Zealand.
 We hope it serves as a small source of tautoko/support as you navigate the complexities of your invaluable mahi/work with people bereaved by suicide.

 The cause of death and the questions around it are one single incident.
-The work of the funeral is to tell the whole person’s life.
+The work of the funeral is to tell the whole person’s life. – Michael Wolffram, Funeral Director

 Understanding suicide

-When somebody takes their life, we say they have died by suicide.
-There’s no single reason why a person may end their life.
-A suicide death is complex and influenced by a combination of different factors, often occurring over a long period of time.
+There’s rarely a single reason why a person may end their life.
+A suicide is complex and influenced by a combination of different factors, often occurring over a long period of time.
 These factors can include thoughts, perceptions, feelings, circumstances and unwellness.
 Most people who take their own life don’t want to die, but feel this is the only way to end their intense and ongoing pain.
 Suicide is never anyone’s fault.

+What does suicide look like in Aotearoa New Zealand?
 Suicide is a major public health issue in Aotearoa.
 We have similar total population suicide rates compared to other OECD countries, but our youth suicide rates are some of the highest in the OECD.
 Data shows Māori are more likely to die by suicide than non-Māori.
 Other groups at a higher risk include LGBTQI+ people, men and people bereaved by suicide.

-Too often, suicide is surrounded by whakamā/shame and stigma, or a mark of disgrace.
+Why safe and supportive kōrero around suicide matters Too often, suicide is surrounded by whakamā/shame and stigma, or a mark of disgrace.
 This can make it hard for people bereaved by suicide to find comfort and support.
 It can also prevent people struggling with suicidal thoughts from reaching out for help.

-For individuals experiencing suicidal thoughts, whakamā can be interpreted as feelings of inadequacy, embarrassment, shame or guilt which can be triggered by a range of factors.
+Whakamā can be interpreted as feelings of inadequacy, embarrassment, shame or guilt.

 Those who lost a loved one or a peer to suicide are more at risk of suicide themselves.
 Safe, supportive kōrero at a funeral or hui mate can help lift any feelings of whakamā and encourage vulnerable people to seek help.